anlowee/clp-bench/ui/README.md

   ```shell
   python3 app.py
   ```
-+ If this is the first time you've run the backend, you may also need to load the data (leave app.py running and run the following in another window):
++ If this is the first time you've run the backend, you may also need to load the data (leave `app.py` running and run the following in another window, as `load_results.py` requires the database to be initialized):
   ```shell
   python3 load_results.py
   ```

 ### Frontend
-* Enter the `frontend` directory.
++ Enter the `frontend` directory.
 + Install dependencies:
   ```
   npm install